stanfill/stanfill.github.io/CV.md

 D. Osthus, N. Beyler, **B. Stanfill**, S. Nusser, W. Fuller, A. Carriquiry, G. Welk.
 "Estimating the Distribution of Usual Daily Energy Expenditure as a Function of Individual Characteristics." *submitted*

 **B. Stanfill**.
 "Robust Statistical Methods for the Rotation Group."
-In *Proceedings of the 17th International Conference on Data Fusnion* Salamanca, Spain.
+In *Proceedings of the 17th International Conference on Data Fusion* Salamanca, Spain.
 July 7-10, 2014.

 G. Welk, Y. Kim, **B. Stanfill**, D. Osthus, M. Calabro, S. Nusser, A. Carriquiry (2014).
 "Validity of a 24-Hour Physical Activity Recall: Physical Activity Measurement Survey." *Medicine and Science in Sports and Exercise*, in press.